 |Quedo atento a su respuesta||I’m looking forward to your response|

 On the other hand, examples of informal closings include:

 |Espero saber de ti pronto||Looking forward to hearing from you|

 |Nos vemos pronto||See you soon|

 |Un saludo / Saludos||Cheers|

 |Te mando un beso y un abrazo||I send you a kiss and a hug|

-So far you’ve learned how to write the date as well as the many greetings and farewells you can use for formal and informal letters in Spanish.
+So far you’ve learned how to write the date as well as the many greetings and farewells you can use for formal and informal letters.
 But you still have to work on the body of your letter.
 Bad news… I’m not able to write this for you!

 |Ante todo…||Above all…|